Dicke superposition probes for noise-resilient Heisenberg and super-Heisenberg Metrology: Metrology with collective two-body encoding Hamiltonians

 \section{Metrology with collective two-body encoding Hamiltonians}

 Collective two-body interaction Hamiltonians constitute the simplest class of nonlinear generators in quantum metrology.
 Such interactions can generate metrologically useful entanglement during the encoding process itself, leading to enhanced scaling of the QFI and different classes of optimal probe states~\cite{pezze,hylus,ujwal25,pral25}.
+The metrological advantages here arise not only from the choice of initial probe state but also from the structure of the encoding Hamiltonian itself.

 The present section focuses on representative two-body encoding Hamiltonians of the form $\hat{J}^2_{\boldsymbol{n}}$.
-Non-linear interactions of this type underlie the Lipkin--Meshkov--Glick model~\cite{LMG}, one-axis-twisting Hamiltonian~\cite{KitagawaUeda1993}.
+Non-linear interactions of this type underlie the Lipkin--Meshkov--Glick model~\cite{LMG} and one-axis-twisting Hamiltonian~\cite{KitagawaUeda1993}.
 The metrological performance of Dicke superposition probes under such two-body nonlinear encodings is analyzed here.
+In particular, we identify optimal and near-optimal Dicke superposition probes for these generators and compare their noise resilience.

 Consider the following two-body interaction Hamiltonians:

 where $\mu$ and $\eta$ denote the strengths of the linear and two-body nonlinear interactions, respectively.
 Throughout this work, we set $\mu=1=\eta$ for simplicity of analysis.